rakuten-ads/Rakuten-Reward-JS/README.md

 	language: "ja",
 });
 ```

+- Note, passing `language` is Optional.
+If you don't pass it, then SDK will use the browser's language setting, default to Japanese (`ja`).

 | function | async | parameters                              | response type | description            |
 | -------- | ----- | --------------------------------------- | ------------- | ---------------------- |